urschrei/tweetstodb/readme.md

 - Run `python getstream.py` from the command line

 If you wish to visualise the data, an [IPython notebook](http://nbviewer.ipython.org/urls/github.com/urschrei/tweetstodb/raw/master/visualise_tweets.ipynb) is provided.
-If you wish to run it interactive, run IPython in notebook mode using `ipython notebook --pylab inline`.
+If you wish to run this interactively, run IPython in notebook mode using `ipython notebook --pylab inline`.
 In your browser, you can then open `visualise_tweets.ipynb`, and run the cells.

 [![Tweets by day](example.png "Tweets per Day")](http://nbviewer.ipython.org/urls/raw.github.com/urschrei/tweetstodb/master/visualise_tweets.ipynb "IPython Notebook viewer")